Elizabeth's Kitchen Diary

 • Drain and return to the hot pan.
 Place on the hot hob for a few minutes to allow more of the moisture to evaporate.

 • Mash.
-Add 1 tbsp of the garlic infused olive oil and enough warmed single cream to reach the desired consistency.
+Add the butter and enough soured cream to reach your desired consistency.

 • Stir in the chives, salt and pepper.
 Keep warm or serve immediately.